The prescription psoriasis relief you need, now online

 • Exercising regularly

-What are the prescription treatments available for psoriasis?
+What prescription treatments are available for psoriasis?

 How is psoriasis treatment applied?